What is a Living Trust?

 - Persons with property in other states.
 Most estates in Texas are probated using a streamlined system called an "independent administration," which is much faster, easier, and cheaper than probates in other states (such as California) where trusts are more popular.
 If you own property in another state that has not adopted such a progressive probate system, you may benefit from establishing a living trust to avoid probate concerns in that state.

 - Persons with disagreeable family members.
 True will contests are infrequent, and relatively few of those are successful.
 However, if you know that a particular family member is likely to challenge your estate plan, there may be a benefit to implementing that plan during your lifetime.
 By doing so, you can personally supervise the initial transfer of assets, and participate in defending any attack on the plan.

-The primary problem with Living Trusts is that, for most people, a Will and Power of Attorney will accomplish the client's estate planning objectives with less expense and hassle.
+The primary problem with Living Trusts is that, for most people, a Will and Power of Attorney will accomplish the client's estate planning objectives with much less expense and hassle.
 Consider the following: